Nope246/Bitaxe_Dashbard/README.md

-Dependencies
+# Dependencies
- # Python 3.13
+ Python 3.13
-  # pip install flask requests
+  pip install flask requests

+How to use-
+ download the bitaxe folder
-Run the app-
+go into the folder and Run the app-

   python backend.py

 Visit the Site-